 A dream journal is a must-have for successful dream recalling.

-Be prepared to quickly jot down details of the dreams before the mind is distracted.
+Be prepared to quickly note down details of the dreams before the mind is distracted.

 If you wish, you can also sketch and draw small objects or pictures, which will make the process of remembering even more efficient.